 In the days before big-money contracts, major-league players often found themselves working an offseason job to make ends meet.
 Hilton was not one of them.
 “I was lucky enough to always find a place to play,” he said.
 “Puerto Rico, Mexico, Venezuela, I played year-round.”

 After the 1982 season, Hilton took a year off from baseball.
 The Minnesota Twins offered him a job managing Visalia of the Class A California League in 1984.
 For the next 20 years he managed, coached, and worked as a roving hitting and infield instructor for the Braves, Giants, Phillies, and Athletics.
 Hilton also spent 1987 and 1988 as the first-base coach for the Milwaukee Brewers and managed in Taiwan for four years.

-In 2012 Hilton returned to uniform as the manager of the Sonoran Explorers of the independent Freedom Baseball League, whose teams are based in the Phoenix area, and planned to return in 2013.
-He also operates the Arizona School of Baseball, in Scottsdale.
+In 2012 Hilton returned to uniform as the manager of the Sonoran Explorers of the independent Freedom Baseball League, whose teams are based in the Phoenix area.
+He also operated the Arizona School of Baseball, in Scottsdale.

 All quotes in this biography come from Dave Hilton’s self-authored bio page on his website, www.arizonaschoolofbaseball.com, and from the author’s interview with Hilton on November 13, 2012.

 University of Houston Athletics website